Brad Setser

 EARLY CAREER

-• Setser has written opinion pieces including in The New York Times and The Wall Street Journal on U.S. international economic policy.
+• He has authored op-eds in The New York Times and The Wall Street Journal, offering insights on U.S. trade strategy, global capital flows, and macroeconomic vulnerabilities.

-• His work has been published in Foreign Affairs, Finance and Development, Global Governance and Georgetown Journal of International Law, among others.
+• His scholarly and policy-oriented work has appeared in publications including Foreign Affairs, Finance & Development, Global Governance, and the Georgetown Journal of International Law.